Nirnay-ap/Low-Power-SPI-Communication-for-Dual-AVR-MCUs/README.md

 # ⚡AVR Bare Metal SPI Communication Project

-Low-power,bare-metal AVR DD project enabling seamless SPI communication between two microcontrollers with ADC sensing and USART output
+This project implements ultra-low-power communication between two AVR DD microcontrollers using SPI protocol.
+The HOST device reads an ADC sensor and transmits data to the CLIENT device, which outputs the results via USART.

 ---